iJesusApm/digital-house/README.md

 - To run tests, run the following command:
   - `yarn test`
-- To see coverage by all tests, run the following command: -`yarn test-coverage`
+- To see coverage by all tests, run the following command:
+  - `yarn test-coverage`